In 2022, tuition for full-time students at Provo College was $19,188 a year.

-Provo College is a private institution, so it has the same tuition for residents of Utah as it does for residents from other states.
+Provo College is a private institution, so it has the same tuition for students from Utah as it does for residents from other states.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.